ricko2001/Genealogy-scripts/README.md

 Preserves all linkages and allows remapping of field data.\
 This is the solution for modifying a SourceTemplate in use.

-This makes changes to the RM file when run with the "MAKE_CHANGES" option.
-Be absolutely sure that a working backup is available.
-The script works, but you will likely want to re-run it several times to get the exact results that you desire.

 My process is to always run the script on a copy of the main database.
-Then after iterating through fixes to the ini file and I'm satisfied with the results, I backup the main database and then move the copy with the changes done by the script to the main database file location.
+Then after iterating through fixes to the configuration file and I'm satisfied with the results, I backup the main database and then move the copy with the changes done by the script to the main database file location.

 ### RM -Citation Sort Order

 A utility to allow the user to re-order the listing of citations attached to Persons, Names, or Facts.
-Uses python module RMDate.py in RM -Dates and Sort Dates

 ### RM -Convert Fact